aws-samples/amazon-serverless-datalake-workshop/instructions.md

 > **Note:** SPICE engine might take few minutes to load the data.
 You can start building the visualization as the data is getting loaded in background.

-1. On the QuickSight dashboard page, under **Visual Types** pane, select **Points on map** visulization.
+1. On the QuickSight dashboard page, under **Visual Types** pane, select **Points on map** visualization.
 2. Expand the **Field wells** pane by clicking on dropdown arrows at top-right corner of the page under your username.
 3. From **Field list** pane, drag `state` field to **Geospatial** bucket, drag `city` field to **Color** bucket and drag `username` field to **Size** bucket
-4. Based on above selections QuickSight should plot the data repectively across U.S maps.
+4. Based on above selections QuickSight should plot the data respectively across U.S maps.
 5. Click on the field name `username` in **Size** from **Field wells** to reveal a sub-menu.
 5. Select **Aggregate:Count distinct** to aggregate by distinct users.
-5. From the visulization to see which state has the maximum number of users for the website.
+5. From the visualization to see which state has the maximum number of users for the website.

 #### Add age based filter to visualize the dataset

 1. On the QuickSight dashboard page, click **+ Add** button on top-left corner
-2. Select **Add visual** mennu item to add a new visual to the dashboard
+2. Select **Add visual** menu item to add a new visual to the dashboard
 3. From **Visual Types** pane, select **Horizontal bar chart** visualization.
 4. Expand the **Field wells** pane by clicking on dropdown arrows at top-right corner of the page under your username.
 4. From **Field list** pane, drag `age` field to **Y axis** bucket and drag `username` field to **Value** bucket.
-5. Based on above selections QuickSight should plot the data repectively.
+5. Based on above selections QuickSight should plot the data respectively.
 6. To add filter to `age`,
     - Select the dropdown for `age` field from the **Fields list**.
     - Select **Add filter for this field** from the dropdown menu.